 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$20.00 per share.
-Our common stock will be listed on the Nasdaq Global Select Market under the symbol "HYFM."
+It is currently estimated that the initial public offering price per share will be between \$14.00 and \$16.00.
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "HYFM."